 In our house, we started a chore chart.
-Each week on Sunday it’s pay-day!
+It’s been so valuable in teaching my son responsibility.

 We have three jars: one for saving, one for spending and one for giving.

-When you wonder how to raise kind kids, there are all good places to start.
+When you are wondering how to teach kids kindness, there are all fantastic places to start.

 4. Expand your child’s circle of concern